Florida vs. Florence: Visitors to David statue weigh in on US school uproar

 She and other visitors were reacting to the decision by the Tallahassee Classical School board to pressure Principal Hope Carrasquilla to resign last week after an image of David was shown to a sixth grade art class.

-Ms. Carrasquilla believes the board targeted her after three parents complained because they weren’t notified in advance that a nude image would be shown, while another called the iconic statue, which is considered the height of Renaissance sculpture, pornographic.
+Ms. Carrasquilla believes the board targeted her after three parents complained – two because they weren’t notified in advance that a nude image would be shown, and one because they consider the iconic statue, which is considered the height of Renaissance sculpture, pornographic.
 The school has a policy requiring parents to be notified in advance about “controversial” topics being taught.

 Over the weekend, both Florence’s mayor and the museum director voiced incredulity over the ruckus and issued invitations for the ousted principal and the school community to come and see the sculpture for themselves.